radicle-dev/radicle-client-services/README.md

 key may then be copied via `scp` to the remote host where the org seed service is running.

+#### JSON-RPC URL

+For `radicle-org-node`, it's necessary to specify a WebSocket URL to an Ethereum full node with JSON-RPC and WebSocket support, using the `--rpc-url` option.
+This could be the address to your own node running locally, eg.
+`ws://localhost:8545`, or the URL of a third-party API such as Alchemy or Infura.

 #### Firewall configuration

 For `radicle-org-node`, a UDP port of your choosing should be opened.
 This port